International Institute of Air and Space Law

 The Working Group consists of members as well as observers and it is hosted by a Consortium of organisations from each continent.

 The principal Consortium partner is the Institute of Air and Space Law (IIASL), Leiden Law School, Leiden University (the Netherlands) (www.iiasl.aero).
-The other Consortium partners are: the Catholic University of Santos (UNISANTOS) (Brazil) (www.unisantos.br), the Centre for Resources, Energy and Environmental Law (CREEL), University of Melbourne (Australia) (www.law.unimelb.edu.au/creel), the Indonesian Centre for Air and Space Law (CASL), Padjajaran University (Indonesia) (www.casl.nalsar.ac.in/casl), the Secure World Foundation (SWF) (USA) (www.swfound.org), and the University of Cape Town (UCT) (South Africa) (www.uct.ac.za).
+The other Consortium partners are: the Catholic University of Santos (UNISANTOS) (Brazil) (www.unisantos.br), the Centre for Resources, Energy and Environmental Law (CREEL), University of Melbourne (Australia) (www.law.unimelb.edu.au/creel), the Indonesian Centre for Air and Space Law (CASL), Padjajaran University (Indonesia) (www.casl.nalsar.ac.in/casl), the Secure World Foundation (SWF) (USA) (www.swfound.org), the University of Cape Town (UCT) (South Africa) (www.uct.ac.za), and the Ten to the Ninth Plus Foundation (TTTNPF) (USA).

 Members and Observers

-Members are major stakeholders from government, industry, universities and research centres.
+Members are major stakeholders from government, industry, universities, civil society and research centres.
 Members form the operative body of the Working Group.
 They are responsible for making the decisions and they are the only participants from whom responses are expected.
 Members are invited to attend all teleconferences and meetings of the Working Group.
-The number of members to the Working Group is limited to approximately twenty.
+The number of members to the Working Group is limited to thirty-five.

 Observers are professionals directly involved in space resources issues.
 Observers are invited to attend face-to-face meetings, but not teleconferences.
 They may speak at face-to-face meetings upon invitation by the chair.
 The number of observers able to attend meetings may be restricted depending on the capacity of the venue.
 They have the option of providing input, which is taken into account at the discretion of the members.
 Observers receive all final documentation distributed within the Working Group.
 There is no restriction on the overall number of observers to the Working Group, however the number of observers per organisation is limited to one.
 A formal application via email to the Secretariat is required in order to become an observer.